 As a victim you can expect our officers to lead you through our CARE leaflet, which captures everything you agreed at your first meeting – from how often we will update you, to how we will do this.

 The centre pages contain our summary the Ministry of Justice Code of Practice for Victims of Crime, which explains what you can expect from the criminal justice agencies.

-Bedfordshire Police knows that being a victim of crime is a distressing experience and in such cases victims can be referred to Victim Support, a national charity giving free and confidential help to victims of crime, witnesses, their family, friends and anyone else affected.
+Bedfordshire Police knows that being a victim of crime is a distressing experience and in such cases victims can be referred to our Signpost Hub giving free and confidential help to those affected by crime.

 Concerns and complaints